 Due

-to Collector’s ethnic origin, British Empire topics have been prominent.
-However, European and American content continue to become more prevalent as more specialist writers are enlisted.
+to Collector’s ethnic origin, British Empire topics are prominent.
+However, European and American content are prevalent as more specialist writers were enlisted.
 See the comprehensive index of articles and departments in this magazine section.

 Regular columns and feature departments include—